AdobeDocs/journey-optimizer-learn.en/help/content-management/create-multilingual-messages.md

 {{limited-availability}}

 The multilingual message feature allows you to create content in multiple languages within a single campaign or journey.
-You can switch between languages when editing your campaign or your journey, streamline the entire editing process and improve your capability to efficiently manage multilingual content.

 Learn how to create multilingual messages in Journey Optimizer.

 >[!VIDEO](https://video.tv.adobe.com/v/3430921/?learn=on)